Richie Cunningham (American football)

-Richard Anthony Cunningham (born August 18, 1970) is a former American football placekicker in the National Football League for the Dallas Cowboys, Carolina Panthers, and Jacksonville Jaguars.
-He played college football at the University of Louisiana-Lafayette.
+Richard Anthony Cunningham (born August 18, 1970) is an American former professional football player who was a placekicker in the National Football League (NFL) for the Dallas Cowboys, Carolina Panthers, and Jacksonville Jaguars.
+He played college football for the Louisiana Ragin' Cajuns.

 Early years

 Cunningham attended Terrebonne High School, where he competed in football, baseball, tennis and track.
-As a senior, he contributed to the school winning the 1998 baseball district title.
+As a senior, he contributed to the school winning the 1989 baseball district title.

 He accepted a football scholarship from the University of Louisiana at Lafayette.
 He was the team's kickoff specialist in his first 2 seasons.

 As a junior, he became the team's starter at placekicker, making 5-of-11 field goals.
 He hit a 50 and a 46-yarder in a 13-12 win against Northern Illinois University.

 As a senior, he made 8-of-10 field goals attempts and 15-of-15 extra points attempts.
 He had a 49-yard field goal in a 17-14 win against Western Kentucky.
 He made a career-high 3 field goals against the University of Tulsa.

 He finished his college career after making 13-of-21 field goal attempts and 31-of-32 extra points, for a total of 70 points.

+In 2021, he was inducted into the Bayou Region Athletic Hall of Fame.

 Professional career

 Dallas Cowboys (first stint)

 Cunningham sat out the 1993 season.
-He was signed as an undrafted free agent by the Dallas Cowboys after the 1994 NFL Draft.
+He was signed as an undrafted free agent by the Dallas Cowboys after the 1994 NFL draft.
 On August 17, he was released after being beaten out by Chris Boniol.